Teaching

 With Dartmouth students in an oil shale mine.

-While there are no course evaluations for my two Baltic Politics classes—Dartmouth does not administer them for courses in FSPs—students have provided extensive positive feedback about the overall program.
+While Dartmouth does not collect course evaluations for courses offered in FSPs or about FSPs, students have provided extensive positive feedback about the overall program.
 They have called it “truly life-changing!” “by far the most unique experience you will have,” and “honestly … one of the best experiences of my life.”

 One student’s rumination on my course content.